D4-project/bgp-monitor/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit --verbose             Print BGP records in console --filter_list [<path>]
+  -h, --help            show this help message and exit -v, --version         show program s version number and exit --verbose             Print BGP records in console --filter_list [<path>]
                         Use separated file to define list of prefixes and/or AS Numbers.